Slovak Open

 The Slovak Open is a professional tennis tournament played on indoor hardcourts.
-It is an ATP Challenger Tour 125 and an ITF Women's Circuit event.
+It is an ATP Challenger Tour and an ITF Women's Circuit event.
+It is held at the Peugeot aréna, Národné Tenisové Centrum (NTC) in Bratislava, Slovakia, since 2000.
 It was part of the Tretorn SERIE+ on the Challenger Tour.
-It is held at the Peugeot aréna, Národné Tenisové Centrum (NTC) in Bratislava, Slovakia, since 2000.
+It was part of the ATP 125 events in 2023-2025.